Multimodal Subspace Support Vector Data Description: Conclusion

 \section{Conclusion}

-In this paper, a new multimodal one-class classification method was proposed.
+In this paper, a new multimodal one-class classification method is proposed.
 The proposed method iteratively transforms data from all the modalities to a new shared subspace optimized for data description in multimodal one-class classification tasks.
 We derived linear and two different non-linear versions along with a selection of different regularization terms.
-According to the best of our knowledge this is the first work in the field of subspace learning for multimodal one-class classification.
-We conducted experiments comparing the different version of MS-SVDD and performed comparisons against other one-class classification methods using either concatenated representations or a single modality at a time.
+According to the best of our knowledge, this is the first work in the field of subspace learning for multimodal one-class classification.
+We conducted experiments comparing the different versions of MS-SVDD and performed comparisons against other one-class classification methods using either concatenated representations or a single modality at a time.

-In most cases, linear MS-SVDD outperformed all the non-linear methods in our experiments.
-NPT turned out to be more stable than kernel case.
-We noticed that optimal decision strategy depends on the usefulness of different modalities.
-If a certain modality is more informative than other(s), then it is useful to use that particular modality for taking the final decision.
+In most cases, linear and NPT version of MS-SVDD outperformed all the competing methods in our experiments.
+NPT turned out to be more stable than the kernel version.
+We noticed that the optimal decision strategy depends on the usefulness of different modalities.
+If a particular modality is more informative than other(s), then it is useful to use that particular modality for making the final decision.
 Nevertheless, MS-SVDD can improve the results as compared to using a single modality only.
-If the modalities are more balanced, AND or OR gate strategies are better.
-In the former case, $\omega_2$ (all support vectors and outliers are used to describe the class variance for the update of the corresponding projection matrix) seems to be a good constraint.
-In the latter case, the constraints make a smaller difference.
+If the modalities are more balanced, the AND gate strategy seems to perform better.

 MS-SVDD can be interpreted and used in many ways for different one-class multimodal problems.
 It can be used for anomaly detection and detection of a specific class such as speaker verification and face recognition.
 In the future, we intend to try different kernels and model-based decision strategies for the proposed method.
 We also intend to propose changes in the boundary shape (other than spherical) for enclosing the target data in subspace.
 There is also room for research in other one-class classification techniques for multimodal subspace learning.